ClojureBridge/organizing/Money-Things.md

 ### Sample Budget

-How much money the organzer should raise?
+How much money should the organizer raise?
 Here're some figures in typical US cities based on previous workshops.

 The main expense is catering for lunch.
 Other than food, organizer may also need a few supplies (pens, nametags).
-This menu totals about $1,000 to $1,200 (all currency US$).
+This menu totals about $1,000 to $1,200 (currency US$).

 #### Catering for 60

-* $200 for Installfest pizza & beer.
+* $200 for Installfest pizza + drinks.
 * $150 for coffee + bagels for workshop morning
 * $500-700 for Saturday lunch from a catering service/restaurant
 * $300 for workshop after-party with drinks and tip for 25 volunteers